canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

     # Generally, the defaults the kernel plugin selects will be fine for most
     # use-cases, as the default configuration is a generic configuration which
     # attempts to target the broadest collection of hardware.
-    # For a list of all available otions, see the kernel plugin documentation:
+    # For a list of all available options, see the kernel plugin documentation:
     # TODO: change link to the plugin documentation.
 For now, the source works.
     # https://github.com/canonical/snapcraft/blob/main/snapcraft/parts/plugins/kernel_plugin.py
     override-build: |